theNewDynamic/oregonsadventurecoast.com/content/event/holiday-happenings-tree-lightings-on-oregon-s-adventure-coast.md

 ![](/img/fest-of-trees.jpeg)

-#### December 4, 2024<br>Festival of Trees Holiday Showcase and Benefit Auction
+#### December 2, 3 & 4, 2024<br>Festival of Trees Holiday Showcase and Benefit Auction

-Visit [Ko-Kwel Casino Resort Coos Bay](https://www.kokwelresorts.com/coos-bay/) (*formerly The Mill Casino \* Hotel & RV Park*) to view the amazing trees and wreathes decorated by local businesses and organizations for the annual fundraiser, Festival of Trees.&nbsp; All trees will be Auctioned.
+Visit [Ko-Kwel Casino Resort Coos Bay](https://www.kokwelresorts.com/coos-bay/) (*formerly The Mill Casino \* Hotel & RV Park*) to view the amazing trees and wreathes decorated by local businesses and organizations for the annual fundraiser, Festival of Trees.&nbsp;Trees and wreathes on display December 2nd & 3rd.
+Auction and dinner on December 4th.
+All trees will be Auctioned.
 Proceeds benefit the programs of the <a href="https://www.facebook.com/cbnbrotary" target="_blank" rel="noopener">Coos Bay-North Bend Rotary Club</a>.

 {{< spacer "50" >}}